ArctiqTeam/jekyll-build/python/README.md

-# A GitHub Action for Building Jekyll Sites
+# A GitHub Action for Executing Python Scripts

-GitHub Action for Building Jekyll for Validation Purposes
+GitHub Action for executing arbitrary python scripts

 ## Secrets